adventureibtisam111/adventureibtisam111/README.md

 # Hi, I'm Ibtisam Ali 👋

-Full-stack web developer focused on building real-world backend systems with Laravel and PHP, and documenting how those systems work through technical writing.

-I enjoy turning complex workflows (like healthcare systems and point-of-sale applications) into structured, scalable software systems.
+Laravel Backend Engineer specializing in role-based business systems, API design, and scalable database architecture.

+I build real-world backend systems such as healthcare management platforms and point-of-sale applications, focusing on clean architecture, structured workflows, and database-driven design.

+I also document how these systems work through technical writing, breaking down backend architecture and design decisions for other developers.

 ---

 ## 🧠 About Me

-- 💻 Full-stack developer (Laravel / PHP / JavaScript)
+- 💻 Backend-focused Full-Stack Developer (Laravel / PHP / JavaScript)
+- 🏗️ Specialized in building role-based business systems and APIs
-- 🏗️ Focused on backend systems, database design, and application architecture
+- 🧩 Strong focus on database design, system architecture, and backend workflows
-- ✍️ I write technical articles explaining how real-world systems are built
+- ✍️ Technical writer focused on explaining how real systems are structured
 - 🌍 Based in Somaliland

+---

+## 🧩 System Design Focus

+I approach development from a system-first perspective:

+- Designing relational systems with interconnected business entities
+- Building role-based access control (RBAC) architectures
+- Structuring Laravel applications using clean and maintainable patterns
+- Translating real-world workflows into database models and backend logic
+- Designing APIs that support scalable application workflows

 ---